isomerpages/pris-test/_about-us/vision-mission-and-values.md

 ### **Vision**

-As Captains of Lives, we inspire everyone, at every chance, towards a society without re-offending.
+As Captains of Lives, we inspire everyone, at every chance, towards a society without <br>re-offending.

 ### **Mission**
 As a correctional agency, we enforce secure custody of offenders and rehabilitate them, for a safe Singapore.